gonzalezreal/textual/README.md

 plug in any format that can produce strings with [`PresentationIntent`](https://developer.apple.com/documentation/foundation/presentationintent) attributes by conforming your parser to the `MarkupParser` protocol.

-The built-in Markdown parser supports preprocessing patterns, like custom emoji.
-You can define emoji with shortcodes that will be substituted during preprocessing:
+The built-in Markdown parser supports pattern-based expansions, like custom emoji.
+You can define emoji with shortcodes that will be substituted after parsing:

 ```swift
 let emoji: Set<Emoji> = [